Imperium (Kracht novel)

-Imperium is a 2012 novel written by the Swiss writer Christian Kracht.
+Imperium is a 2012 novel by the Swiss writer Christian Kracht.
 It recounts the story of August Engelhardt, a German who in the early 20th century founded a religious order in German New Guinea based on nudism and a diet consisting solely of coconuts.
 The fictionalized narrative is an ironic pastiche.

 The novel was well received by readers and literature critics alike and in 2012 was awarded the Wilhelm Raabe Literature Prize.

 Plot

 August Engelhardt is the author of an 1898 pamphlet entitled A Carefree Future, where he describes a utopian society founded on nudism and a diet of coconuts, so-called cocovorism.
 An ardent vegetarian, Engelhardt argues that just as man is God's embodiment in the animal kingdom, so too is the coconut God's embodiment in the plant kingdom; cocovorism, he concludes, is therefore the path to divinity.
 Fleeing the persecution he endured for his peculiarities, Engelhardt travels from Germany to the Bismarck Archipelago in German New Guinea to realize his ideas on a coconut plantation.
 During a stop in Ceylon, however, he meets a Tamil named Govindarajan, who also claims to be a fruitarian, in order to gain Engelhardt's trust, before robbing him of his savings.
 Engelhardt arrives destitute at Herbertshöhe, where he meets Emma Forsayth, known as Queen Emma, from whom he acquires the island Kabakon on credit.
 He also meets a sailor named Christian Slütter who studies to become a captain.
 Engelhardt establishes his order and hires natives as laborers for the coconut plantation, financing everything through loans and credit.
 He practices nudism, eats nothing but coconuts and begins advertising his new paradise abroad.